List of Monster characters

 The manga series Monster features a cast of characters created by Naoki Urasawa.
-The story revolves around Kenzo Tenma, a Japanese surgeon living in Germany whose life enters turmoil after getting himself involved with Johan Liebert, one of his former patients who is revealed to be a dangerous psychopath.
+The story revolves around Kenzo Tenma, a Japanese surgeon living in Germany whose life enters turmoil after getting himself involved with Johan Liebert, one of his former patients who is revealed to be a dangerous psychopath, hellbent on killing everyone who knows him.

 Main characters

 Kenzo Tenma

 Kenzo Tenma (天馬 賢三, Tenma Kenzō) is a Japanese neurosurgeon working at Eisler Memorial Hospital in Düsseldorf.
 Little is known of Tenma's childhood apart from his father and brother also being doctors and that his family ties grew weaker when he left Japan for Germany.
 He is a humanitarian who cares about the lives of others, and his kindness influences those he meets.
 His surgical skills earn him the position of chief neurosurgeon.
 He is engaged to Eva Heinemann, daughter of the hospital's Director Heinemann.
-When a young boy with a bullet wound arrives in 1986, Tenma is about to operate when Chief of Surgery Dr. Oppenheim and Director Heinemann tell him to work on the mayor, who came in later instead.
-After a crisis of conscience, Tenma saves the life of the young boy who came in first while the mayor dies.
+When a young boy with a bullet wound arrives in 1986, Tenma is about to operate when the Chief of Surgery Dr. Oppenheim and Director Heinemann tell him to work on the mayor, who came in later instead.
+After a crisis of conscience, Tenma saves the life of the young boy who came in first, while the mayor dies.
 At a banquet, Tenma asks for forgiveness from Director Heinemann who forgives him while blacklisting him and appointing Dr. Boyer the new chief neurosurgeon.
 Eva also ends their engagement.
 Weeks later, Tenma gets word from the police that Director Heinemann, Dr. Oppenheim and Dr. Boyer have been mysteriously killed.
-The chairman of the board appoints Tenma Chief of Surgery and Eva tries to reconcile, but Tenma ignores her.
+The chairman of the board appoints Tenma Chief of Surgery, and Eva tries to reconcile, but Tenma ignores her.

-Nine years later, Tenma learns that the doctors' murders were committed by the boy he saved when the now-grown boy, Johan Liebert, commits another right in front of him.
+Nine years later, Tenma learns that the doctors' murders were committed by the boy he saved when the now-grown boy, Johan Liebert, commits another assassination right in front of him.
 Johan is also the mastermind of the serial murders of middle-aged couples throughout Germany.
 Plagued by guilt, he resolves to find Johan and end the life of this "monster" he feels responsible for creating, while evading Inspector Lunge, who suspects Tenma of the murders.
-In his quest to kill Johan, Tenma nearly succeeds several times only to have him slip away until their final confrontation in Ruhenheim.
+In his quest to kill Johan, Tenma nearly succeeds several times, only to have him slip away, until their final confrontation in Ruhenheim.
 When Johan wants Tenma to kill him, he threatens Wim Knaup when the child's drunk father mistakes Johan for a monster and shoots him.
 After Johan is flown to a hospital in a helicopter, Tenma treats him and is cleared of all charges.
 He later joins Doctors Without Borders, visits Johan's mother, and visits the comatose Johan in a police hospital.